Published at: 2025-10-30

 1.6 Action Node

-This node executes specific tasks, such as approvals, notifications, or data processing.
+An Action node performs concrete operations or tasks within a workflow step, such as approvals, notifications, or data processing.

 1.7 Subprocess Node